DeWalt

 E4

-Vacuum runs only at low speed or surges; E4 code or flashing pattern on speed/charge indicator
+Vacuum runs only at low speed or surges; E4 code or flashing pattern is shown on the speed/charge indicator.

 Motor Control / PWM Driver Fault